 What Did ARRA Really Do?

-The American Recovery and Reinvestment Act of 2009 was a fiscal stimulus that ended the Great Recession.
-Congress approved President Obama's plan to put $787 billion into the pockets of American families and small businesses.
+Congress passed the bill based on President Obama's plan to put $787 billion into the pockets of American families and small businesses.
 That would boost demand and instill confidence.
 It was a necessary follow-up to President Bush's plan, the Troubled Asset Recovery Program.
 TARP ended the 2008 financial crisis by bailing out large banks.